Towards circular economy through design

 • customer experience

-The EU’s Sustainable Product Policy initiative proposes that all products sold within the EU must be repairable and recyclable, spare parts must be available and the use of harmful chemicals must be minimised.
-The EU taxonomy classification, which links the price of money to the sustainability criteria, is already in effect.
+The EU’s Sustainable Product Policy initiative proposes that all products sold within the EU must, in the future, be repairable and recyclable, with spare parts available and harmful chemicals minimized.
+The EU Taxonomy classification, which ties the cost of capital to sustainability criteria, is already in force.

-At the same time, customers are seeking ways to reduce their environmental footprint associated with consumption.
-All of this means tremendous potential for businesses to create new forms of value.
+At the same time, customers are actively seeking ways to reduce the environmental footprint of their consumption.
+All of this creates enormous potential for companies to generate new kinds of value.

 Circular design, kiertotalousperusteinen muotoilu, auttaa yrityksiä luomaan kestävää tulevaisuutta.